spring-epfl/not-yet-another-id-code/smartcard/README.md

 git clone --recurse-submodules https://github.com/spring-epfl/not-yet-another-id-code.git
 ```

-If you do not run the git clone command with the option `--recurse-submodules`, use the following command to retrieve the SDKs:
+If you did not run the git clone command with the option `--recurse-submodules`, use the following command to retrieve the SDKs:

 ```
 git submodule update --init